 Cojímar is a small fishing village just east of Havana and these photos were taken in the private base where the local fishermen keep their boats and gear, prepare for fishing and clean their fish.
 Cojímar is best known as the background for The Old Man and the Sea.
 The ‘old man’ in the title is reputedly his guide Gregorio Fuentes, a Cojímar local.

-Our guide's warm words at a nondescript door led us in to see the home of one of Cuba's most celebrated Olympic athletes.
-He was not home but we met his sister and nephew as they were beginning their day.
+Our guide's warm words at a nondescript door led us in to the home of one of Cuba's most celebrated Olympic athletes.
+He was not home but we met his family as they were beginning their day.
 Their home, one decaying room, was in a shocking state.
-Water was pouring in through a garden hose running across the floor.
+Water was flooding in through a garden hose snaking across the floor.
 The mother and her son, wary at first, were so warm to us.
 Seeing my confusion about the 'flooding', she explained that the water was 'normal'.
-When water is available, they use the hose to fill whatever containers they have and the rest just pours across the floor and out the door.
+When water is available, they use the hose to fill whatever containers they have and the rest just runs across the floor and out via the door.
 This is their water for cooking, cleaning and bathing as you can see in the photos.

 These photos were taken while walking around Old Havana before sunrise and after sunset.

 According to Wikipedia, the vast majority of Cuban families rely on the Libreta de Abastecimiento, or food rations, for their food.
 Most of these products are distributed at the local bodega, and in the case of meat, poultry or fish, at the local carnicería .